 Shopping in NYC is both a pleasure and a pastime, with retailers offering a staggering array of fashionable goods.
 New boutiques pop up with regularity in all five boroughs, making the City an unparalleled destination for style-seekers.
-Among a half-dozen recent entries we’re spotlighting are an old-school Italian tailor and and a couple of chic names familiar from the runway.
+Among a half-dozen recent entries we’re spotlighting are a high-end shoe line, a colorful East Village vintage shop and the US flagship of an Italian lingerie company.
 Check back soon for more openings.